gadingnst/alecto-robot/README.md

 - [x] **Use Touch Sensor for Recording State (Temporary)**: Utilize the touch sensor to start/stop recording.
 - [x] **Audio Amplifier (MAX98357) and Speaker Integration**: Enable audio playback.

-### Known Issues
-- [ ] **Audio Recording**: The audio recording is not working as expected, the audio is recorded, it can be recognied by STT, but the volume is too low.
-- [ ] **Audio Playback**: The audio playback is not working as expected, the audio is played, but distorted.

 ### Tasks to Work On
 - [ ] **LLM API Integration with Speech-to-Speech I/O**: Process both input and output as spoken language.
 - [ ] **Implement Audio Playback Flow**: Manage the processing and playback of speech output.